squeaknode/squeak/docs/PROTOCOL.md

 1136 | vchEncContent | char[1136] | Encrypted content
 64 | sig | char[64] | Signature over the squeak header by the author

-Add these two fields to the squeak header, and the total size of a squeak is 1394.
+Add these two fields to the squeak header, and the total size of a squeak is 1394 bytes.

 #### squeak locator